-This tour begins at the old-fashioned village of Bakkargerði, a perfect place to begin learning about some of Iceland's mysterious folklore.
-This quiet village, with a population of only a hundred residents, is known as the home of some of the largest colonies of 'hidden people' in Iceland.
+The small, quiet village of Bakkagerði has a population of only 100 and is reputed to be the home of some of the largest colonies of ‘hidden people’ in Iceland.

 Next to the village rises a large, rocky hill called Álfaborg (‘City of Elves’).
 Not far from this mythical city is the local church, with its remarkable altarpiece painted in 1914 by renowned and much-loved Icelandic artist Kjarval, who was born in the area.
 One of the most popular sites for those coming to the village is a small, well-kept turf house, Lindarbakki, which dates from 1899.